Skip to main content

 • Sauces, soups and gravies can be reheated by boiling them on a stovetop.

 • Leftovers that were frozen can be thawed in the refrigerator for reheating later.
-You can also use a microwave to thaw frozen leftovers if the food will be consumed right away.
+You can also use a microwave to thaw frozen leftovers if you plan to consume them immediately.
+While thawing frozen foods, make sure the internal temperature of the food never gets into the “danger zone” between 40˚ F (4˚ C) and 140˚ F (60˚ C), which can allow bacteria to multiply rapidly and cause foodborne illness.

 • Properly handled leftovers can usually be kept in the refrigerator for three to four days.
 If not eaten within that time, they should be discarded.